faisalman/ua-parser-js/readme.md

 <script type="text/javascript" src="ua-parser.js"></script>
 <script type="text/javascript">

-    var parser = new uaparser(); // if no string given as parameter, by default it takes ua string from current window.navigator
+    var p = new UAParser();     // if no string given as parameter, by default it takes ua string from current browser's window.navigator

-    console.log(parser);
+    console.log(p.result);
     /*
         /// this will print an object structured like this:
         {
             browser: {
                 name: "",
-                major: "",
+                version: "",
-                version: ""
+                major: ""
             },
             engine: {
                 name: "",